Decomposition of free cumulants

 where $a_1\in \mathcal{A}_{i_1}, \ldots, a_n\in \mathcal{A}_{i_n}$, $w=j_1\cdots j_n\in \mathpzc{AM}$, and $\zeta:{\mathcal B}\rightarrow {\mathbb C}$ is a linear functional.
 As before, the mapping $\tau$ is the unit identification map.
 Let us add that introducing $(\mathcal{C}, \mathcal{B}, E)$ in the context of orthogonal replicas is based on the decomposition of the unit in the unital algebra generated by these replicas, which leads to $\mathcal{B}$ and this enables us to apply the concept of Motzkin cumulants to free probability.

 The scalar-valued Motzkin cumulants vanish if not all variables have the same labels, thus they satisfy a linearization property.
 Therefore, in view of the above decomposition of free cumulants, they can be viewed as `partial free cumulants'.
-Since they are labeled by elements of the lattices $\mathcal{M}_{n}$ and there exists a bijective correspondence between $\mathcal{M}_{n}$ and the set ${\mathpzc T}_{n}^{(3)}$ of Standard Young Tableaux with $n$ cells and at most three rows \cite{[EFHH]}, we also obtain a connection between free cumulants and Standard Young Tableaux.
+From a combinatorial perspective, they are naturally indexed by Motzkin paths and the associated lattices $\mathcal{NC}(w)$, which provides a refined framework interpolating between noncrossing and interval partitions.
+Since they are labeled by elements of $\mathpzc{M}_{n}$ and there exists a bijective correspondence between $\mathpzc{M}_{n}$ and the set ${\mathpzc T}_{n}^{(3)}$ of standard Young tableaux with $n$ cells and at most three rows \cite{[EFHH]}, we also obtain a connection between free cumulants and Standard Young Tableaux.
 This connection is realized by this bijection and is not of the fundamental type discovered by Biane \cite{[Bi]} and studied by other authors in the context of representations of the symmetric groups (see the paper of Feray and \'{S}niady \cite{[FS]} and its references).